RedZapdos123/SPOinPyTorch/README.md

 - Python: 3.11+.
 - PyTorch: 2.0+ (install per your CUDA setup from https://pytorch.org/).
 - Gymnasium: 0.29+ (for environments like LunarLanderContinuous-v3).
-- OS: Linux, macOS, or Windows; CUDA optional for GPU acceleration.
+- OS: Linux, macOS, or Windows', and CUDA optional for GPU acceleration.

 **Install core dependencies:**